-With asset management not funded to levels that operate and refurbish BPR's assets to industry best practices, difficult trade-off decisions must be made about how to manage and operate facilities and provide programs.
 The city's Capital Improvement Program (CIP) guidelines prioritize the maintenance of current assets over the development of new facilities.
-Through the planning process, the community, has indicated strong support for this prioritization.
+Through the planning process, the community has indicated strong support for this prioritization.
 Based on current economic conditions, revenue and expenditure projections, funding is not sufficient to maintain all existing system assets and build new park and recreation facilities unless comparable trade-offs occur.

 BPR is currently not meeting the goal set by the 2016 Capital Investment Strategic Plan of spending between 2-3% of CRV annually on capital repairs and replacement.
-The target 2-3% is a best practice recommendation by the National Academies of Science, Engineering and Medicine, and also is the target established in the City's Facilities Master Plan.
-For analysis related to this Master Plan, a target of 2.5% of CRV was established as it is a midpoint between low recommended low and high O&M expenditures.
+The target (between 2-3%) is a best practice recommendation by the National Academies of Science, Engineering and Medicine, and also is the target established in the city's Facilities Master Plan.
+For analysis related to this Master Plan, a target of 2.5% of CRV was established as it is a midpoint between low and high recommended O&M expenditures.

 This shortfall in capital is experienced only when BPR funds are considered, and does not include other one-time infusions of cash, such as the specific voter-approved tax initiatives, which are unpredictable and vary year-to-year.
-When updated to account for the total 2021 CRV of \$298,476,655, BPR should be spending between \$6 and \$9 million annually on capital renovation and refurbishment projects.
+When updated to account for the total 2021 CRV of \$298.4 million, BPR should be spending between \$6 and \$9 million annually on capital renovation and refurbishment projects.
 Between 2016 and 2020, BPR spent on average \$5.6 million, or 1.9% of CRV, on capital improvements through renovation and refurbishment of facilities.
 To meet the recommended level of spending, BPR would require an additional \$1.9 million to reach its targeted expenditure level of \$7.5 million, or 2.5% of CRV.
 When one-time infusions of cash are included in analysis, BPR does reach its targeted capital expenditure level of \$7.5 million, however, these one-time infusions support only action level capital improvements and not basic capital repairs and renovations.
 Simply, funds are dedicated toward enhancements before addressing backlog.

 The urban canopy is not included in BPR's CRV because the city's public trees are an asset that appreciates over time - as trees mature and grow, they become more valuable whereas the rest of the built environment depreciates as it ages.
-Boulder's 2018 Urban Forestry Strategic Plan identified that for Boulder to invest in the urban canopy at per capita and per tree levels recommended, an additional \$500,000 is required annually.
+Boulder's 2018 Urban Forestry Strategic Plan identified that for Boulder to invest in the urban canopy at per capita and per tree levels as recommended, an additional \$500,000 is required annually.

 BPR has experienced a similar shortfall of funds spent on annual O&M expenditures.
-Based on the 2021 CRV of \$298,476,655 and the industry standard of allocating approximately 4% of CRV to O&M or ongoing preventative maintenance, BPR should be spending approximately \$11.9 million on O&M. Between 2016 and 2020 BPR spent on average \$8.6 million, or 2.9% of CRV on O&M, resulting in a \$3.3 million gap between current and recommended O&M expenditures.
+Based on the 2021 CRV of \$298.4 million and the industry standard of allocating approximately 4% of CRV to O&M or ongoing preventative maintenance, BPR should be spending approximately \$11.9 million on O&M. Between 2016 and 2020 BPR spent on average \$8.6 million, or 2.9% of CRV on O&M, resulting in a \$3.3 million gap between current and recommended O&M expenditures.